Remember Jesus!

 III.
 Gold – Remember what Jesus will do for us in the future as King of Kings and Lord of Lords.

-Jesus will return for the first time to “take away (1)” the Church, thus rescuing it from the Great Tribulation (1).
-During this return, Jesus will come with all of the Christians that have died, from Adam to the time of His coming, and will not set foot on Earth but rather descend only into the lower atmosphere.
-Realize, to those that are lost (i.e., have not accepted Jesus as Savior and Lord) this return will be “as a thief in the night” (1 Thessalonians 5:1-3).
-However, to those that are saved Jesus’ first return will NOT be “as a thief in the night” (1 Thessalonians 5:4-6).
+The first time will be to rapture or “take away” (1) the Church, thus rescuing it from the pouring out of God’s wrath immediately before the “Day of the Lord.”
+(13) During this return, Jesus will come with all the Christians that have died, from Adam to the time of His coming, and will not set foot on Earth but instead descend only into the lower atmosphere (3).
+Realize, to those who are lost (i.e., have not accepted Jesus as Savior and Lord), this return will be as a thief in the night.

 During this first return, He will: